miniCruzer/PyQdbS/README.md

 1. Clone this repository.
 2. Install the dependencies via `pip install -r requirements.txt`
 3. Initialize the database.
-You can run `flask initdb` to have this automated, **or** run `sqlite3 qdbs.db < schmeal.sql`.
+You can run `flask initdb` to do this.
-4. Create an environment variable called `PYQDBS_SETTINGS`, and make it point to a configuration file similar to the example.
+4. Rename `PyQdbS/config.example.py` to `PyQdbS/config.py`.

 :warning:Change the SECRET_KEY in the config or sessions will not be secure, as they are cryptographically signed by Flask.:warning:

+### Configuration

+Edit the ProductionConfig class in `PyQdbS/config.py` and read the comments on each line to understand how each option works.

 ### Deploying